ffore/Asmt1_Java/README.md

 ### Project Organizational Structure

-- The MainMenu file serves as the starting point of the application and therefore contains our main function
+- The main.java.MainMenu file serves as the starting point of the application and therefore contains our main function
 - The Main function will loop until the user chooses the exit option
 - Each of the functions are numbered, and the user must choose an option between 1-5 (5 being exit)
-- Once a function has been chosen, MainMenu calls 'acceptInput()', which is a function that exists in each of the 4 possible options
+- Once a function has been chosen, main.java.MainMenu calls 'acceptInput()', which is a function that exists in each of the 4 possible options
 - Each class file uses acceptInput() as its own 'main' loop that deals with error handling / input validation before performing its core functionality
-- Once valid input has been provided, the calculation will be performed, and control will be returned to MainMenu so that the user can choose other functions
+- Once valid input has been provided, the calculation will be performed, and control will be returned to main.java.MainMenu so that the user can choose other functions

 ## Screenshots
 ### All Tests